 The review panel will rank the proposals based on overall scores and review the overall pool and budget totals.
 Projects with smaller budgets may be accepted despite a lower score based on the pool of applications and the funds available.
 Final selection will be made based on availability of funding, diversity in the applicant pool (geography, institution, career stage, etc.), and alignment with strategic priorities and organizational goals of FEMC.

 How to Apply

-Please submit a single pdf document to Elissa Schuett (eschuett@uvm.edu) by midnight on April 25, 2021:
+Please submit a single pdf document to Elissa Schuett (eschuett@uvm.edu) by 5:00pm on March 25, 2022:

 - Proposal narrative (three pages, maximum)

 - Literature cited

 - Budget justification and detail

 - Data management plan

-- Matching Funds Letter of Commitment or Organizational Approval